 If you have a shark tattoo and would like to share it on this web page we encourage you to send us a clear close-up image of the tattoo along with a head shot of yourself and a short bio.
 You can add whatever you wish to the bio.
 Tell us where you had your ink applied, the reason you decided to get the tattoo and what it means to you.

 Please send us images that will show well at 8 inches wide or high.

-Ryan is currently working as a dive-master aboard the Belle Amie for the White Shark season.
+Ryan was working as a dive-master aboard the Belle Amie for the White Shark season.
 My Shark Tattoo: After a few years of diving and almost being 18 years old I had many ideas of what i wanted my shark tattoo to be.
 I got the idea for my tattoo from my 1st ocean dive trip when I was 12 years old.
 We went to the Turks & Caicos Islands, I was so excited and ready to get in the water, around 7am our DM jumps in the water 1st to set the lines.
 After about a minute he comes up yelling for us to get in the water was a shark by the line.
 With just my mask and fins I jump in!
 I was so excited to see a shark on my 1st dive in the ocean after my certification I was hooked!
 After the dive my dad hits me in the head saying he waited to see a shark after years of diving, I got one on my 1st ever!
 My Brother and I are the artist and was recolored in 2014.

 Deb was on the Aug 16-20, 2016 Great White Shark expedition aboard the Belle Amie.
 She was born and raised in Tucson, Arizona.